stewartjks/JS-Feedr/README.md

 __Feed rules:__

-- When the application first loads display the loading container (see below on instructions to toggle this).
+- When the application first loads, display the loading container.
 When you successfully retrieve information from the default API hide the loader and replace the content of the `#main` container with that of the API.
 The DOM structure of each article must adhere to the `.article` structure.
+    - When the app is first loading and when the user selects to load a new feed from the dropdown, display the `#popUp` container with the `.loader` class.
+      You can toggle the `.hidden` class from the container to display/hide the overlay container.
 - When the user selects an article's title show the `#popUp` overlay.
 The content of the article must be inserted in the `.container` class inside `#popUp`.
 Make sure you remove the `.loader` class when toggling the article